-33.10.
-Tetanus/Diphtheria/Pertussis (Tdap)

-- 33.10.1.
-All students involved in clinical courses must present written documentation for Tetanus, Diphtheria, and Pertussis.
-All students who have completed a primary series of a tetanus/diphtheria-containing product (DTP, DTaP, DT, Td) should receive Td boosters every 10 years. - 33.10.2.
-Students should also be given a 1-time dose of Tdap as soon as feasible (give if TD booster has not been received in the last two years).
-Provide documentation of the Tdap vaccine.
-A booster must be received every 10 years.
+- Tetanus/Diphtheria/Pertussis (Tdap) - All CHPW faculty and students involved in clinical courses must present written documentation for Tetanus, Diphtheria, and Pertussis.
+All faculty and students who have completed a primary series of a tetanus/diphtheria-containing product (DTP, DTaP, DT, Td) should receive Td boosters every 10 years. - Students must also be given a 1-time dose of Tdap as soon as feasible (give if TD booster has not been received in the last two years). - Hepatitis B - All CHPW students who perform tasks that may involve exposure to blood or body fluids should receive vaccinations for Hepatitis B. The following process should be followed: - Students should provide proof of a 3-dose series of hepatitis B vaccine at 0-, 1-, and 6-month intervals. - If series occurred prior to acceptance to the program, students should provide evidence of series to designated facility. - If series has not occurred or been interrupted, the student should receive series from designated facility. - Varicella (Chickenpox) - All faculty and students assigned in clinical courses must present written documentation of immunity to Varicella (chickenpox) through one of the following: - Provide documentation of receiving 2 doses of varicella given at least 28 days apart - Provide documentation from a physician of a history of varicella or herpes zoster or laboratory confirmation of disease

-33.11.
-Hepatitis B

-33.11.1.
-Provide proof of a 3-dose series of Hepatitis B vaccine at 0-, 1-, and 6-month intervals.

-- 33.11.1.1.If series occurred prior to acceptance to the program, students should provide evidence of series to designated facility. - 33.11.1.2.If series has not occurred or been interrupted, the student should receive series from designated facility.

-33.12.
-Varicella (Chickenpox)

-- 33.12.1.
-Provide documentation of receiving 2 doses of varicella given at least 28 days apart - 33.12.2.
-Provide documentation from a physician of a history of varicella or herpes zoster or laboratory confirmation of disease - 33.12.3.
 Provide laboratory evidence of varicella immunity

-Before a student can receive the varicella vaccine, the Alabama Department of Public Health (ADPH) requires a negative varicella titer.
+Before a faculty member or student can receive the varicella vaccine, the Alabama Department of Public Health (ADPH) requires a negative varicella titer.
 The ADPH guidelines state that individuals who receive their first dose of varicella vaccine after the thirteenth birthday must be given two doses at least one month apart.
-If a blood titer test reveals a non-immune status, the student must follow the Centers for Disease Control (CDC) recommended guidelines and receive two (2) doses of vaccine.
-This is also a requirement from the clinical affiliates that are used for clinical courses.
-Students must assume financial responsibility for receipt of the vaccine.
-Failure to comply with these requirements may result in dismissal from the program.
+If a blood titer test reveals a non-immune status, the faculty member or student must follow the Centers for Disease Control (CDC) recommended guidelines and receive two (2) doses of vaccine.
+Faculty and students must assume financial responsibility for the immunization.
+Failure to comply with these requirements may impact employment status at Jacksonville State University or dismissal from the CHPW program.

-33.13.
-Tuberculosis (TB)

-- 33.13.1.
-Provide documentation of TB screening with negative results (or appropriate treatment, if positive) - 33.13.2.
-Students will be required to obtain a two-step Tuberculin skin test with the first injection administered and read prior to clinicals. - 33.13.3.
-Students must renew their TB skin test on an annual basis. - 33.13.4.
-Students testing positive will be required to comply with the current Centers for Disease Control and Prevention (CDC) recommendations as directed by the facility designated by the Department of Respiratory Therapy.
-Failure to comply with the CDC requirements will result in dismissal from the program.
+- Tuberculosis (TB) - All students involved in clinical courses must present written documentation for Tuberculosis (TB) screening with negative results (or appropriate treatment if positive). - Students will be required to obtain a two-step Tuberculin skin test with the first injection administered and read prior to clinical. - Students must also renew their one-step TB skin test on an annual basis. - Students testing positive will be required to comply with the current Centers for Disease Control (CDC) treatment recommendations as directed by the designated facility.
+Failure to comply with the CDC requirements may result in dismissal from the student's academic program.